mattermost/docs/source/help/getting-started/managing-members.md

 Users can also choose to remove themselves from a team, by going to the three dot **Main Menu > Leave Team**.
 This will remove the user from the team, and from all public channels and private groups on the team.

-They will only be able to rejoin the team if it is an ["Open"](http://docs.mattermost.com/help/settings/team-settings.html#allow-anyone-to-join-this-team) team, or if they receive a new invite.
+They will only be able to rejoin the team if it is set to ["Allow any user with an account on this server to join this team"](http://docs.mattermost.com/help/settings/team-settings.html#allow-anyone-to-join-this-team) team, or if they receive a new invite.
 If they do rejoin, they will no longer be a part of their old public channels and private groups.